Fighting against all forms of discrimination in Tunisia (All 4 All)

 What is this programme about?

-This project is a continuation of the collaboration between Minority Rights Group International (MRG) and the Observatoire pour la Defense du Droit à la Différence (O3DT).
+This project continues the collaboration between Minority Rights Group International (MRG) and the Observatoire pour la Defense du Droit à la Différence (O3DT).
 The O3DT currently comprises more than 90 Tunisian civil society organizations and is led by the Association Pour la Promotion de Droit à la Différence (ADD), following the first phase of the All4All programme which ran from June 2020 to July 2022.

 In its second phase, Avocats Sans Frontières (ASF), an organization with extensive expertise in the field of access to justice, joins as a new partner.
 The programme maintains its objectives of promoting the rights and strengthening the position of discriminated groups within Tunisian society.

 - Strengthening the capacities of civil society actors, institutions, lawyers and the media in the fight against all forms of discrimination.

 - Supporting the autonomy and mobilization of discriminated groups favouring equality and non-discrimination.

 - Raising awareness among national and international actors of the need to adopt and enforce legal frameworks that guarantee the rights of discriminated individuals and groups.

 A better knowledge of these problems and better judicial assistance will make it possible to evolve the legislative framework and work towards improved protection of minority rights.
 Promoting a non-stigmatizing political and media discourse around marginalized groups is also essential to raise awareness about these issues in Tunisian society.

 In Tunisia, many minority groups and communities remain on the margins of society and are often highly affected by discriminatory practices and policies.
 This takes place within a political context that is shifting towards autocracy; the President, Kaïs Saïed, known to have conservative positions on freedoms and minority rights, has over recent years been strengthening his powers, weakening the judiciary and endangering the democratic constitution put in place in 2014.